Significant Accounting Policies

 While assumptions are used in all revaluations, the most significant of these are in infrastructure.
 For example where stormwater, wastewater and water supply pipes are underground, the physical deterioration and condition of assets are not visible and must therefore be estimated.
 Any revaluation risk is minimised by performing a combination of physical inspections and condition modelling assessments.

-The carrying amounts of property, plant and equipment are reviewed at least annually to determine if there is any indication of impairment.
-Where an asset’s or class of assets recoverable amount is less than its carrying amount it will be reported at its recoverable amount and an impairment loss will be recognised.
+The carrying amounts of cash generating property, plant and equipment assets are reviewed at least annually to determine if there is any indication of impairment.
+Where an asset’s, or class of assets’, recoverable amount is less than its carrying amount it will be reported at its recoverable amount and an impairment loss will be recognised.
 The recoverable amount is the higher of an item’s fair value less costs to sell and value in use.
-Losses resulting from impairment are reported within surplus or deficit, unless the asset is carried at a revalued amount in which case any impairment loss is treated as a revaluation decrease and recorded within other comprehensive income.
+Losses resulting from impairment are reported within surplus or deficit, unless the asset is carried at a revalued amount in which case any impairment loss is treated as a revaluation decrease and recorded within other comprehensive revenue and expense.

 Gains and losses arising from the disposal of property, plant and equipment are recognised within surplus or deficit in the period in which the transaction occurs.
 Any balance attributable to the disposed asset in the asset revaluation reserve is transferred to retained earnings.